golang-design/hotkey/README.md

 restriction, hotkey events must be handled on the main thread.

-Therefore, in order to use this package properly, here is a complete example that corporates the [mainthread](https://golang.design/s/mainthread)
+Therefore, in order to use this package properly, here is a complete example that corporates the mainthread:
 package:

 ```go